 Who do you know that can afford $500 to $1000 of additional monthly expense?
 If you know more than a handful of people who can, you run in much richer circles than I.

 The vast majority of Coloradoans who truly need cannabis have NEVER had access – except through occasional token visits to dispensaries and black-market sources.
 Essentially, it has ALWAYS been cost prohibitive, particularly for those who need consistent dosing.
 The actions of the powers-that–be insure that the cannabis industry will remain in flux for years to come – while consumers (patients) pay the price.
 Literally.

 With each day that cannabis prohibition exists, people are incarcerated unjustly and lose their property – in EVERY state, including Colorado.
 Some lose their children.
 The sick are deprived of their medicine.
 Some suffer and some are helplessly left to die at the hands of conventional (Medicaid) medicine, because conventional medicine is toxic and limited when it comes to many life-threatening conditions.
 This is the case since no real provision has been made for the chronically ill, the poor and the dying.

 That’s not an exaggeration.
 It’s a fact.
 I have witnessed it for years, first hand.
 And it continues, even here in Colorado.
-Remember.
-Cannabis is not “legal” here.
+Remember. no matter how many times opportunists proclaim it to be, Cannabis is not “legal” here.
 It’s a Schedule I, “Controlled Substance”, here, and throughout most of the country.
 In every state, people go to prison for Cannabis.